 There is a difference if the error comes from applying the rules incorrectly, not applying the rules at all, trying to cheat or just fraud.
 There are also differences across countries.

 Generally, if the incorrect classification results in underpaid duties, Customs authorities will collect the unpaid the duty.
 They can go back several years, for instance 3 years in the EU.
-We have a UK client, an small SME, who received a duty bill for over £50K for the last 3 years of imports with an incorrect commodity code.
-They duty bill has wiped out their entire profit.
+We have a UK client who received a duty bill of over £50K covering 3 years of imports with an incorrect commodity code.
 In some countries, penalties will also apply.

 Start using the GRIs…